Renting out a room in your home

 - Can the tenant have visitors to stay overnight?

-- Are there any restrictions regarding noise levels?
+- Are there any restrictions about noise levels?

-Rental income from renting a room in your home (and related services) is exempt from tax, up to a maximum limit of €14,000.
+Rental income from renting a room in your home is exempt from tax, up to a maximum limit of €14,000.

 How to apply